Home / Resume / Amazon / Warehouse Resume

 What to do if you have no professional experience

 Amazon FCs hire thousands of new associates with no warehouse experience.
 The training programs are built for it.
-Your resume just needs to prove you can handle the physical demands and follow structured processes.
+Your resume just needs to prove you can handle the physical demands, including repeated lifting and standing for full shifts, and follow structured processes.

 Emphasize any physically demanding work